cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are people aware of package pages?

-Package pages should serve the entire ecosystem and consistently attract new users.
+**Why:** Package pages should serve the entire ecosystem and consistently attract new users.

 To answer this, we need to understand whether new people are discovering the package pages.
 Normally this is done by making sure that the amount of daily active users increases over time.